 The Texas Lottery must work to reach new consumers using non-traditional advertising and communication vehicles.
 Social media is at the forefront of these efforts and has become an increasingly important component of the Texas Lottery's efforts to reach and communicate with adult Texans.
-The agency currently communicates with consumers about its products through social media resources including Facebook, Twitter, YouTube and Instagram.
+The Texas Lottery currently communicates with nearly 250,000 followers about its products and events across a variety of social media platforms, including Facebook, Twitter, Instagram and YouTube.
+The Texas Lottery was recently recognized as a "Top Texas State Agency on Twitter" by the Texas Social Media Research Institute.
+Paid advertising on Facebook and Instagram continues to produce significant levels of product awareness and player engagement.
+In 2018, the Texas Lottery began posting lottery drawings to its YouTube channel, expanding the cost-effective ways in which the agency distributes its official lottery drawing programs.
+All content is monitored, and prompt responses are provided by the agency.
 The Texas Lottery social media platforms were developed in compliance with the Texas Department of Information Resources social media policy and guidelines.
-The agency continually monitors the social media landscape for appropriate opportunities to advertise via these platforms and to reach and communicate with adult Texans about lottery products.
+Official social media guidelines can be found on the Texas Lottery website.